-3.1 Dimensions for Prioritizing Software Requirements
+132 3.1 Dimensions for Prioritizing Software Requirements

-There are different aspects or dimensions that are used for prioritizing requirements [16].
-These factors include importance, time, cost, value, penalty, risk as well as precedence.
+133 There are different aspects or dimensions that are used for prioritizing requirements [16].
+These 134 factors include importance, time, cost, value, penalty, risk as well as precedence.

-3.1.1 Importance
+135 3.1.1 Importance

-Importance according to Ma [7] is a multifaceted term that denotes high market value, high quality of the product, or urgency of implementation.
-Hence, requirements of high importance are given higher priorities.
+136 Importance according to Ma [7] is a multifaceted term that denotes high market value, high quality of 137 the product, or urgency of implementation.
+Hence, requirements of high importance are given higher 138 priorities.

+139 3.1.2 Time

-3.1.2 Time
+- 139 3.1.2 Time

-Time refers to the total time spent on successfully implementing a candidate requirement.
+- 140 Time refers to the total time spent on successfully implementing a candidate requirement.

-3.1.3 Risk
+- 141 3.1.3 Risk

-Mursu [17] defined risk in software development as a product of uncertainty associated with other project risk factors and the magnitude of potential loss due to project failure.
-In addition, Mustafa and Al-Bahar [18] view risk as the degree of likelihood that a project will fail to achieve its time, cost or quality goals.
-The definitions of risk basically have two characteristics which are probability and loss.
-Risk probability is the likelihood that a risk would occur while loss is defined as an outcome that fall short of what is expected by the stakeholders.
-Boban et al. [19] identified the causes of requirement risk as lack of clear product vision, lack of agreement on product requirements, un-prioritized requirements, and new applications with uncertain requirements, rapidly changing requirements, ineffective requirements, change management process and inadequate impact analysis of requirements changes.
-If requirements related risk factors are not controlled, a software system that does not meet the users' expectations will be developed, the cost of maintaining and enhancing such systems may be high, and the system may be unreliable and prone to errors [20].
+142 Mursu [17] defined risk in software development as a product of uncertainty associated with other 143 project risk factors and the magnitude of potential loss due to project failure.
+In addition, Mustafa and short of what is expected by the stakeholders.
+Boban et al. [19] identified the causes of requirement risk as lack of clear product vision, lack of agreement on product requirements, un-prioritized requirements, new applications with uncertain requirements, rapidly changing requirements, ineffective requirements, change management process and inadequate impact analysis of requirements changes.
+If requirements-related risk factors are not controlled, a software system that does not meet the users' expectations will be developed, the cost of maintaining and enhancing such systems may be high, and the system may be unreliable and prone to errors [20].